StudioEtrange/mambo/README.md

 * By default
     * all services are on `main` area, so accessible throuh ports 80/443 (ie: http://ombi.mydomain.com)
     * traefik admin services are on `main` area, so accessible throuh ports 30443 (only, no HTTP for traefik admin) (ie: http://traefik.mydomain.com)

+* A service can be declared into several logical area

 ### Avaibale areas and entrypoints